* Yellen says labour market far from healthy, but improving

 policy much more this year, although another quarter point hike

 next week seems a done deal.

-international milk prices and a drop in volumes at an auction
+international milk prices fell and volumes dropped at an auction

 held by New Zealand's Fonterra Co-operative Group, the world's